icons8/aitools-docs/docs/upscaler.md

 ## What is Smart Upscaler for?

 Icons8 Smart Upscaler is an AI tool that automatically increases image resolution without losing quality.
-For example, Upscaler will be helpful when you want to:
+For example, it will be helpful when you want to:
 * reduce noise on photos taken in low-light conditions;
 * enhance low resolution downloaded from internet;
 * improve old photos from your family's archives.